Sustainable operations

 Reducing our carbon footprint is the most significant way American can minimize our impact on the environment, but we also work hard to improve environmental sustainability across all of our operations.
 Our Environmental Policy Statement (opens in new tab) articulates American’s commitment to developing and implementing sustainable business practices designed to address climate change, efficiently use natural resources, reduce waste, prevent pollution, reduce noise, conserve biodiversity and help stop deforestation.

-As part of our goal to source 2.5 million gigajoules (GJs) of cost competitive renewable energy to power our operations by 2025, we purchased more than 644,000 GJs of electricity from renewable sources for our headquarters facilities and operations at DFW in 2022.
-In the past year, these facilities were 100% powered by renewable energy.
+In 2019, we set a goal of sourcing 2.5 million gigajoules (GJs) of cost-competitive renewable energy to power our operations by 2025.
+We met that goal two years ahead of schedule.
+As part of this initiative, we purchased more than 673,000 GJs of electricity in 2023 from renewable sources for our headquarters facilities and operations at Dallas Fort Worth International Airport (DFW).
+These facilities were 100% powered by renewable energy.

 Green building